-Once inflammation or infection are already present, you might notice your pet exhibiting signs such as frequent urination, rubbing the hind end on the floor, discharge from around the vulva, odor in the back end of your pet, or licking the area constantly.
-Pets that are housebroken might start having urinary accidents because they’re not able to hold urine or feel the need to urinate constantly.
-This is known as “urinary urgency,” the need to urinate even if there’s little urine present in the bladder.
+Once inflammation or infection is already present, you might notice your pet exhibiting signs such as frequent urination, rubbing the hind end on the floor, discharge from around the vulva, odor in the back end of your pet, or licking the area constantly.
+Pets that are housebroken might start having urinary accidents because they feel the need to urinate constantly or are not able to hold urine.
+This is known as “urinary urgency,” or the need to urinate even if there’s little urine present in the bladder.

 If you have a female dog that has frequent urinary tract infections with no obvious explanation (such as an internal problem that could be causing them), the excess of skin could be the reason.
-In that case, your vet might conduct a series of tests to check for a female dog UTI, including a urine culture, blood and urine tests to check kidney function and an abdominal ultrasound to check the kidneys and badder.
+In that case, your vet might conduct a series of tests to check for a female dog UTI, including a urine culture, blood and urine tests to check kidney function and an abdominal ultrasound to check the kidneys and bladder.
 This will rule out other problems that could be causing the frequent UTIs.
-If no obvious internal underlying cause is found for your dogs recurrent urinary tract infections, your dog might be a good candidate for an episioplasty.
+If no obvious internal underlying cause is found for your dog’s recurrent urinary tract infections, she might be a good candidate for an episioplasty.

 What Does the Surgery Involve?

 Before your pet undergoes an episioplasty, she will need to undergo a series of tests.
-As a minimum, a blood panel and urinalysis are required.
-This will confirm that your pet is healthy enough to undergo surgery.
+At a minimum, a blood panel and urinalysis are required.
+This will confirm that your pet is healthy enough for surgery.

 During an episioplasty, the folds of skin surrounding and covering the vulva are removed.
 We will remove a measured section of excessive skin in a horseshoe-shaped pattern.
 This helps expose the vulva and eliminates the folds that were originally covering it.
 The incision is then sutured and allowed to heal.

-During recovery your pet will need to wear a collar at all times and be kept indoors (except for short walks) to prevent licking and to ensure the area of the incision remains clean until the sutures are removed in about 2 weeks after surgery.
+During recovery, your pet will need to wear a collar at all times and be kept indoors (except for short walks) to prevent licking and to ensure the area of the incision remains clean until the sutures are removed approximately 2 weeks post surgery.
 It is common for your dog to want to scoot and rub her rear end after surgery, but she cannot be allowed to do this and may need to be confined to a small crate where she cannot rub or disrupt the sutures.